the-events-calendar/event-tickets/readme.txt

 * Fix - Use the default `datepickerFormat` value if the option hasn't been set yet when setting up validation rules for the ticket add/edit admin form.
 [ET-727]
 * Fix - Resolve problems where "View My Tickets" (or RSVPs) page would be blank or not load.
 [ET-735]
 * Fix - Use accessibility CSS classes for more screen reader text elements.
 [ET-725]
+* Fix - Save initial shared capacity value for global stock correctly on first ticket so availability shows as expected instead of zero.
+[ET-737]

 = [4.11.3.1] 2020-02-11 =